-The Haywain, 1510-16, oil on wood, 147 × 232 cm (Escorial version), 135 x 190 cm (Prado version), El Escorial, Spain (version 1), Museo del Prado, Madrid, Spain (version 2)
+The Haywain, 1510-16, oil on wood, 147×232 cm (Escorial version), 135×190 cm (Prado version), El Escorial, Spain (version 1), Museo del Prado, Madrid, Spain (version 2)

-- Two versions of this triptych exist, one in El Escorial, the other in Museo del Prado.
-It is though both were copies of a lost original but detailed scientific testing by the Prado has confirmed that theirs is a Bosch original and that the version in the Escorial is a copy. - The whole of the inside is dedicated to sin and its consequences.
-On the left is the Garden of Eden, the creation of Eve, the original sin and at the bottom the expulsion of Adam and Eve by the Archangel. - The central panel shows what the human race has descend to after the expulsion with every sort of sin illustrated.
+- In the central panel is a haywain.
+This was the first occurrence in a painting but the haywain was commonly used in fifteenth century songs to represent sinner's different types of foolish and sinful behaviour.
+Every person can see themselves on the haywain committing some sin irrespective of social class. - Two versions of this triptych exist, one in El Escorial, the other in the Prado Museum.
+It is thought both were copies of a lost original but detailed scientific testing by the Prado has confirmed that theirs is a Bosch original and that the version in the Escorial is a copy. - The whole of the inside is dedicated to sin and its consequences. - The left panel shows the expulsion from Paradise and the central panel shows what the human race has descended to after the expulsion with every sort of sin illustrated.
 Isaiah 40:6 says "All flesh is like grass, and all its glory like the flowers of the field."
 A Flemish proverb runs "The world is like a haywain and each man takes what he can."
 Watched by Christ everyone including the clergy tries to grab a piece of the haywain representing material goods.
 No one notices the devilish figures driving the hay wagon straight to hell.
 Following the hay wagon is the Pope, the Emperor, a king (possibly of France because of the fleurs-de-lys) and a Burgundian duke.